ownport/kvlite/docs/api.md

 ```

 To create custom serializer you need to create the class or module to serialize msgs with, must have methods or functions named `dumps(v)` and `loads(v)`

+Please note that there's no way to store which serializer was used for collection.
+The collision is possible when during putting data to collection was used one serializer but during getting data was used another one.